-Another quicker alternative is investing in descaling kits.
+Another quick alternative is investing in descaling kits.
 Descaling kits come in powder form packaged in packages like teabags.
-They work perfectly on scaled-up kettles and coffee machines by cleaning in under ten minutes – a better option than natural means.
+They work perfectly on scaled-up kettles and coffee machines by cleaning in under ten minutes – a quicker option than the home remedies.

 Looking for a new kettle?

 If you’re on the market for a new kettle, Swan is the best place to be.
 We offer plenty of quality kettles to choose from, including:

 Limescale is a naturally occurring substance that is not dangerous when consumed but it’s a serious appliance killer.